Contact Us

 Speech Topics

-Mike’s dream of becoming an astronaut began when he was six years old watching television as Neil Armstrong took the first steps on the moon.
+Sometimes forces out of our control can make moving forward difficult.
+In spite of our best efforts we often get knocked down repeatedly.
+But we need to find a way around that next obstacle.
+Mike encourages audiences: When the odds are against you, do it anyway.
+Mike’s dream of becoming an astronaut began when he was six years old watching Neil Armstrong take the first steps on the moon.
 The path to achieving this dream was wrought with unexpected challenges, failures, disappointments, and self-doubt.
-Mike was rejected three times by NASA including a medical disqualification which Mike overcame by teaching his eyes to “see better.”
-His persistence paid off with two missions on the Space Shuttle and four spacewalks on the Hubble Space Telescope.
-Mike stresses that as long as you keep trying no matter what the obstacles, achieving your goal is possible.
+Mike was rejected three times by NASA including a medical disqualification which Mike overcame by teaching his eyes and brain to “see better.”
+His persistence paid off when he was selected to be an astronaut on his fourth try.
+This same resilience was needed after earning his astronaut wings to persevere through the setbacks, tragedies, and technical challenges that Mike experienced in his astronaut career.
+Mike stresses that as long as you keep trying, no matter the obstacles, achieving a goal is possible.

 Biography